sonata-nfv/son-qual/qual-stress-gtkapi/README.md

-gatling-maven-plugin-demo
+qual-stress-gtkapi
 =========================

-Simple showcase of a maven project using the gatling-maven-plugin.
+Gatling test to stress the gatekeeper API.

-To test it out, simply execute the following command:
+To run the test, simply execute the following command:

-    $mvn gatling:execute -Dgatling.simulationClass=computerdatabase.BasicSimulation

-or simply:

     $mvn gatling:execute